coding-horror/basic-computer-games/README.md

 Each project has subfolders corresponding to the languages we'd like to see the games ported to.
 This is based on the [2022 TIOBE index of top languages](https://www.tiobe.com/tiobe-index/) that are _**memory safe**_ and _**general purpose scripting languages**_ per [this post](https://discourse.codinghorror.com/t/-/7927/34):

-- Java / Kotlin
-- Python
-- C#
+1. C#
-- VB.NET
+2. Java
-- JavaScript
+3. JavaScript
-- Ruby
+4. Kotlin
+5. Lua
-- Perl
+6. Perl
+7. Python
+8. Ruby
-- Rust
+9. Rust
-- Lua
+10. VB.NET

-> 📢 Note that we removed Pascal / Object Pascal and replaced it with Rust as we couldn't determine if Pascal is effectively memory safe.
-We've also added Lua, as it made the top 20 in TIOBE (as of 2022) and is both a scripting language and memory safe.
+> 📢 Note that in March 2022 we removed Pascal / Object Pascal and replaced it with Rust as we couldn't determine if Pascal is effectively memory safe.
+We've also added Lua, as it made the top 20 in TIOBE (as of 2022) and it is both memory safe and a scripting language.
+The Pascal ports were moved to the alternate languages folder.

+### Alternate Languages

+If you wish to port one of the programs to a language not in our list -- that is, a language which is either not memory safe, or not a general purpose scripting language, you can do so via the `00_Alternate_Languages` folder.
+Place your port in the appropriate game subfolder, in a subfolder named for the language.
+Please note that these ports are appreciated, but they will not count toward the donation total at the end of the project.

 ### Project goals